Savoury Apero Cake

 - Serve cut into small pieces to enjoy with an aperitif or cut into larger slices for lunch or to take on a picnic.

+with the 100ml of milk and let it stand for 5 minutes.
 To make this a vegetarian cake leave out the chorizo.
 You could add in olives, chopped nuts, pine nuts.

 Follow me on my culinary and pictorial adventure on Twitter @tasteofsavoie and Instagram